Chef Watch: Young and Talented in Nebraska

 Clayton Chapman (28) at The Grey Plume - Omaha

 Chef-driven restaurants are not only big in big cities, but small ones too.
-Clayton Plume, a Nebraska native, went to culinary school in Chicago, but was clever to round out his culinary education with some time spent tooling around Europe.
+Clayton Chapman, a Nebraska native, went to culinary school in Chicago, but was clever to round out his culinary education with some time spent tooling around Europe.

 An eight course tasting menu left us ready to slip into a delightful culinary coma.
 A Spaghetti Squash Galette with pastrami,leeks, kale and pomegranate, was an unexpected, yet winning dish.
 An infusion of fruit in this and many of the dishes was surprising and pleasurable like the persimmon in the scallops.